 The IHI Group has business relationships involving the maintenance of industrial machinery, purchase of aircraft components, etc. with NSK Ltd., where Mr. Toshihiro Uchiyama previously served as a business executive.
-However, the transaction amount that business relationship generates is less than 0.01% of the Company's consolidated revenue and less than 0.2% of consolidated net sales of NSK Ltd. (for the fiscal year ended March 31, 2022), which is immaterial.
+However, the transaction amount that business relationship generates is less than 0.01% of the Company's consolidated revenue and less than 0.1% of consolidated net sales of NSK Ltd. (for the fiscal year ended March 31, 2023), which is immaterial.
 Therefore, this has no impact on his independence.
+The Company has registered Mr. Toshihiro Uchiyama with the Tokyo Stock Exchange (where the Company is listed) as independent director.